jericholab/rdl/Design Overview/Design Overview - Thermal Camera.md

 - The board is a simple 2-layer PCB, with no lead content (lead-free-HASL).
 There are SMD components on the top surface of the PCB only.
 - A copper plane (ground) is poured on the bottom surface on the PCB to reduce EM noise.
 There is no copper plane on the top surface.

-## ENCLOSURE - THERMAL INSULATION

-- Optional thermal insulation can be added to the top and bottom surface of the enclosure.
-This reduces heat loss in the winter.
-Assuming a horizontal installation, the top insulation also reduces solar heat gain in the summer.
+## 3D PRINTED CAMERA CORE HOLDER

+- The camera adapter eases the assembly and ensures that the camera core is parallel to the PCB and the enclosure bottom surface.
+This is a simple way to guarantee that a leveled enclosure will generate leveled images.

+- One function of the camera adapter is to maintain the camera lens perfectly aligned with the thermal window to avoid any error due to refraction, reflection, absorption or field of view.
+For the same reason, make sure that the camera core, cushion and gasket are well positioned within the adapter, without any debris.
+A deviation as small as a degree can compromise the quality of the measurements.

 ## PROTECTIVE WINDOW

 - For harsh environment like a multi-year permanent installation in the Canadian climate, the IR camera manufacturer recommends a supplementary protective window, despite the IP67 rating.
 The window must be made of material with high transmittivity in the light frequencies of interest.
-Since the Seek Thermal C214SPX has a detection range of 7.8 to 14 microns, there are only a few materials that can possibly meet the criteria: germanium, chalcogenide and zinc selenide (ZnSe).
+Since the Seek Thermal C214SPX has a detection range of 7.8 to 14 microns, only a few materials can possibly meet the criteria: germanium, chalcogenide and zinc selenide (ZnSe).
-- The manufacturer recommends a 17mm x 1mm lens.
+- The manufacturer recommends a window of at least 17mm x 1mm.
   - There needs to have a minimum diameter, to make sure that the field view is covered (when close enough to the camera) - so 17mm or more is suitable.
   - The thickness is minimized to reduce the transmissio loss of the window.
-- Germanium is non-toxic, while zinc selenide is mildly toxic.
+- Germanium, in its solid form, is non-toxic, while zinc selenide is mildly toxic.
+Germanium dust is harmful however (see warning).

-************** If Germanium is non-toxic, why do I put a safety warning at the beginning of the document?

 - Both materials require an anti-reflection coating to transmit light effectively.
-The transmittivity being high but imperfect (>95%?)*******, the signal loss has to be accounted for in the software.
+The overall transmittivity being high but imperfect (90-95%), the signal loss has to be accounted for in the software via emissivity or other parameters.
-- The transmittivity is significantly reduced without an AR coating on each face.
+- The transmittivity would be significantly reduced without an AR coating on each side.
 - Note: the difference between a window and a lens is the absence of focal point.
 A window is as flat as possible, having no converging/diverging effect.
 - Multiple germanium window suppliers are available: ThorLabs, Sunny Optical, Lightpath, Rochester Precision Optics, Knight Optical.
 There are also some affordable unknown-quality Chinese suppliers on Alibaba.com.
-The germanium window cost per unit depends on window size, thickness and quantity ordered.
-This window can cost in the order of 130CAD **UPDATE**xxxxxxxxxxxxxxxxxx.
+The germanium window cost per unit depends on window size, thickness, quantity and origin, with a cost typically between 50-150CAD.
 Cost can be lower for a chalcogenide window.
 - Current design uses a Chinese D20mm X 1mm germanium window.
-This is the size the thermal camera adapter can support.
+The thermal camera adapter is sized for the D20mm window.
 A gasket is also required on the outside face of the germanium.
 It is not required on the inside face since the camera rubber acts as a gasket.

-A chalcogenide can also be used.
+- A chalcogenide can also be used.
 Despite its reduced hardness, it can be used as a sacrificial component to protect the permanent camera chalcogenide lense.

-(insert Chinese germanium window optical properties like flatness)

   <figure>